Automattic/jurassic.ninja/README.md

 docker-compose up
 ```

-1. navigate to <http://localhost> to create WordPress site, Activate Jurassic Ninja plugin.
+1. Navigate to <http://localhost> to create WordPress site, Activate Jurassic Ninja plugin.
 Other plugins are optional

 1. Setup Jurassic Ninja plugin as menitioned above